 How and Why You Should Use Eggplant to Lose Weight

-It’s a favorite in the kitchen, but few people know about how you can use eggplant to lose weight.
-Low in fat but with high water content, eggplants are excellent for your health.
+It’s a favorite in the kitchen, in salads and main dishes.
+However, few people know about how you can use eggplant to lose weight.

 The skin and seeds contain fiber and are packed with nutrients.
 Eating it regularly helps your organs do their jobs well, specifically helping your liver and gallbladder do their work of detoxifying your body.